As we age, our Mobility takes on increasing importance. No one wants their ability to move about compromised, much less lose it entirely.

-Such actions are usually based on cognitive concerns.
-Once a decision is made, it is usually binding and most people who fail to pass a driving test will ultimately resign themselves to losing their license.
-However, losing the option of just hopping into one’s vehicle and heading out can be crushing because dependency is not something many of us anticipate without a keen sense of apprehension.
+Requirements for testing are usually based on cognitive concerns.
+Once a decision is made that it is dangerous for a senior driver to remain behind the wheel, it is usually binding and most people who fail to pass a driving test will ultimately resign themselves to losing their license.
+However, losing the option of just hopping into one’s vehicle and heading out can be crushing because dependency is not something any of us anticipate without a keen sense of dread.

 Other Mobility issues for seniors can begin with: